Identify the group number in the periodic table of X, a represent... | Channels for Pearson+

 Textbook Question

-Identify the group number in the periodic table of X, a representative element, in each of the following ionic compounds: (6.2) b.
-X₂SO₃
+Identify the group number in the periodic table of X, a representative element, in each of the following ionic compounds: (6.2) a.
+XCl₃

 Verified Solution